 December to March is hot and humid and there can be rain periods which last several days.
 The advantage of visiting at this time of the year is that accommodation prices are low.

-Airlie Beach enjoys a subtropical climate, with daily temperatures averaging in the high 20s.
-Summer does bring some rain (and the school holiday crowds!).
+The Airlie/Whitsundays region enjoys a subtropical climate, with daily temperatures averaging in the high 20s.
+October through to May is peak stinger season (making the fabulous Airlie Beach Lagoon the best option for a splash), but October and November are generally the most temperate months to visit.
+Summer brings some rainfall, higher humidity and the school holiday crowds.
 Expect the mercury to hover around 30.

 Winter is when the region really comes into its own as a balmy escape from the chills down south.
-While daytime temperatures sit at around 23-25 degrees, you might need something warm to pop on in the evening.
+While daytime temperatures sit at around 23 to 25 degrees, you’ll need something warm to pop on in the evening.

 Newcastle shines in summer when the city’s beach culture is at its most vibrant.
 However, the largely temperate climate makes this a great year-round destination.